askandlearn/traceapp-wsu/README.md

    ```sh
    git clone https://github.com/askandlearn/traceapp-wsu
    ```
-2. Install NPM packages
+2. Install the NPM packages after navigating to the project directory
    ```sh
    npm install
    ```
 ### Running on Android
-1. In a terminal, make sure the directory matches the full path to the root of the project and start the metro bundler
+1. In a terminal, make sure the directory matches the full path to the root of the project, then start the metro bundler using the following command
    ```sh
    npx react-native start
     ```